Which is better, Teams or Zoom?

 4. Which platform gives a better attendee experience: Zoom or Teams?

-For the attendee experience, Zoom delivers a more polished, immersive experience – cleaner interface, fewer hurdles to join, and event-centric features like breakout rooms, polls and reactions.
-Teams is very functional, especially for internal audiences, but feels more like a meeting than a fully-branded event.
-If you want your event to “feel like an event”, Zoom comes out ahead.
+Teams is highly functional, especially for internal audiences, but it can feel more like a meeting than a fully branded event.
+If you want your event to feel like an event, Zoom usually comes out ahead.

 5. Can I run breakout rooms and networking sessions on both Zoom vs Teams?